Home/Seeds/Roasted Salted Almonds

 Are roasted salted almonds healthy?

-Yes, they are a healthy snack option when consumed in moderation, providing essential nutrients and healthy fats.
+Yes, they are a healthy snack option when consumed in moderation, providing healthy fats, protein, and essential nutrients.

 How should I store roasted salted almonds?